- General Health

 - Inhaled long-acting beta-agonists: These are used to open airways by relaxing the surrounding muscles.

-These targeta protein or cell in the body to prevent airway inflammation.
+- Biologics: These target a protein or cell in the body to prevent airway inflammation.
 They can be either infusions or shots you get every few weeks.

 There are a variety of other treatment options, and, of course, research now suggests that CBD oil for asthma may be useful.